glennpck/pong-neural-network/README.md

 These values determine the desired position of the player's paddle based on the position of the ball

 This experiment was to attempt to test the legitimacy of the Neural Network Model in AI Prediction during Games

+## Possible Improvement
+Integrate AI movement into paddle based on values returned by API.
+Simulates player up against an AI